-If you have been the victim of sexual assault you may report the incident to the Office of Public Safety at x4911, 4217 or 4238 or to one of the College counselors at the Counseling Center located in Building B. The telephone number for this office is: 574-4306.
-Your well being is their primary concern.
+If you have been the victim of sexual assault, you may report the incident to Public Safety at x4911, 4217 or 4238 or to one of the College counselors at the Student Development Center located on the second floor of the Technology Center.
+The telephone number for this office is: 574-4306.
+Your well-being is their primary concern.
 The counselors will treat you with respect, sensitivity, and will keep your concerns in strict confidence.

-The Counseling Staff at SUNY Rockland is also committed to assisting students in their adjustment to college life.
+The Counseling staff at RCC is also committed to assisting students in their adjustment to college life.
 Trained counselors are available for individual, confidential appointments with all students.
 We encourage students to become familiar with the services at the Counseling Center and welcome a visit if you need someone to speak to.

-Rockland Community College condemns sexual misconduct of any kind.
+RCC condemns sexual misconduct of any kind.
 This type of behavior constitutes violations of acceptable campus codes of conduct as well as New York State Law.
-Members of the SUNY Rockland community who commit these crimes will be subject to disciplinary actions from the College and/or the criminal justice system.
+Members of the RCC community who commit these crimes will be subject to disciplinary actions from the College and/or the criminal justice system.